linnarsson-lab/loompy/doc/semantics/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Loom files represent a two-dimensional matrix with named row and column
 attributes.
-If the main matrix has N rows and M columns, then each row
+If the main matrix has N rows and M columns, then each column
 attribute has M elements (one per column) and vice versa.

 By convention, the matrix represents measurements of some property (e.g.